AESTHET1C/Backglass-2-Library/README.md

 * HIGH_SCORE_NAME[0] - HIGH_SCORE_NAME[9]

 `int loadNumber(int location)` – Loads a value from the specified location in EEPROM.
-Pre-defined locations are identical to `save()`.
+Pre-defined locations are identical to `saveNumber()`.

 `char * loadText(int location)` – Loads a short text string from the specified location in EEPROM.
 Pre-defined locations are identical to `saveText()`.